Cray-HPE/docs-csm/install/prepare_site_init.md

     > Unfortunately, older versions of OpenSSL may not support
     > `-nameopt` on the `s_client` command or may use a different
     > default format.
 However,
-    > you should be able to extract the issuer certificate manually
+    > the issuer certificate can be manually extracted
-    > from the output of the above `openssl s_client` example if the
+    > from the output of the above `openssl s_client` example, if the
     > following commands are unsuccessful.

     1. (`pit#`) Observe the issuer's DN.